Event Correlation, powered by AIOps

 If you have a homegrown or custom Event Management or Event Correlation solution, consider quantifying these costs:

-- Engineering time and costs required to build, or if it’s already built, maintain this solution
+- Engineering time and costs required to build and maintain the solution

 - Hardware costs to host the solution